heavysixer/node-pptx/readme.md

 ## Contributing

-Send issues and pull requests with your ideas.
+Like many other open source projects `node-pptx` was created to service the kinds of use cases we needed to support for our own work.
+This means that the project itself is far from feature-complete.
+Send issues and pull requests with your ideas!

 [Good First Issue](https://github.com/heavysixer/node-pptx/labels/Good%20First%20Issue) is a great starting point for PRs.